 15 Amazing eCommerce Websites Built with Next.js

-In our previous posts, we’ve highlighted how pairing Next.js storefronts with a robust backend such as Spree Commerce unlocks three core advantages:
+In our previous posts, we’ve highlighted how pairing Next.js storefronts with a capable backend such as Spree Commerce unlocks three core advantages:

 1. A smooth UX for customers (fast load, responsive, low friction)